ChrisCoolman/Survival-Stocks/README.md

 d - right
 f - open menu
 g - collect item
-left mouse button - interact with menu
+left mouse button - interact with the menu

 Changelog

-- Added a github repository
+- Added a GitHub repository
-- Added a player (rect drawn in middle of screen)
+- Added a player (rect drawn in the middle of the screen)
 - Added movement (adds offset to noise)
-- Zoomed in camera (raised tile size and lowered scale)
+- Zoomed-in camera (raised tile size and lowered scale)
 - Made read me file
-- Added ui with a border and money variable
+- Added a user interface with a border and money variable